benaziziasmae/kickstater-analysis/README.md

      **Theater_Outcomes_vs_Launch**

      ![Theater_Outcomes_vs_Launch](/Resources/Theater_Outcomes_vs_Launch.png).

+   This chart helps to visualize Kickstarter compaign based on the Launched Date, To aknowledge the failure and success of each kisktarter compaign especially **theater**, Also to determine the month that launched the most successful kickstarter compaign.

+   Then, we went a little deeper into data analysis and we choose Louise's prefered theatrical production **Plays** to see the needed money Range for this project to successed.

    - Challenges encountoured during this analysis: In the pivot table of "Theater outcomes launched by Date", we can notice that no data was reported regarding the canceled theater project, which could cause Louise a loss of money, that she can avoid by investigating a little deeper in order to use that money for another project.